-NAfME is the acronym for the National Association for Music Education, the national professional organization for music educators.
+NAfME is the national professional organization for music educators.
 NAfME provides opportunities for professional growth and development for music teachers at all levels of development, from students to experienced educators.

 The Catholic University chapter #182 plays a significant role in the music education program.
 The student-run organization holds monthly meetings on relevant topics, organizes service projects, attends conferences, and provides social contact with other music education majors and schools.
 It is a current requirement of the music education department that all major students join both the national association and the Catholic University campus chapter.

 NAfME is the acronym for National Association for Music Education, the professional organization for music Educators.
 NAfME provides opportunities for professional growth for music teachers at all levels in all areas.

 The CUA NAfME chapter #182 plays a significant role in the music education program.
 This is a student-run organization which holds monthly meetings on relevant topics, organizes service projects, attends conferences, and provides social contact with other music education majors.
 Student officers are elected at the beginning of each school year.

 The student NAfME chapter offers you a chance to learn more about the music education profession through a variety of worthwhile activities.